A Euclid style algorithm for MacMahon's partition analysis

 Repeated application of Proposition \ref{p-recursion} will give a sum of simple rational functions.
-The number of terms only depends on $a_i$ and the process is similar to Euclid's gcd algorithm.
-Denote this number by $f(i; a_1,a_2,\dots,a_n)$ where $a$ corresponds to $a_i$.
+The number of terms only depends on the $a_i$'s and the process is similar to Euclid's gcd algorithm.
+Denote this number by $f(i; a_1,a_2,\dots,a_n)$ where $i$ corresponds to the factor $1-u_i \lambda^{a_i}$.
 Then $f(i; a_1,a_2,\dots,a_n)$ is recursively determined by the following rules:

 \begin{enumerate} \item If $a_j=0$ for all $j\ne i$ then $f(i; a_1,a_2,\dots,a_n)=1$;

 \item We have $f(i; a_1,a_2,\dots,a_n) =f(i; b_1,b_2 ,\dots,b_n)$, where $b_i=a_i$ and \\ $b_j=\min(\mrem(a_j,a_i), a_i- \mrem(a_j,a_i))$ for $j\ne i$.